Brady Manek: North Carolina

 After four years at Oklahoma, Manek transferred to North Carolina as a graduate student.
 He took advantage of the extra year of NCAA eligibility granted in response to the COVID-19 pandemic to play in Chapel Hill.
 After being used primarily as the sixth man for the first part of the season, Manek was inserted to the starting lineup following an injury to Dawson Garcia.
 Manek's elevation to the starting five coincided with a turnaround in the Tar Heels' fortunes, as the team was able to play their way to a tie for second place in the ACC regular season standings and the third seed in the conference's tournament.
 He scored 20 points in the Tar Heels' 94–81 victory in the regular-season finale against Duke.
 Following the regular season, Manek was named Honorable Mention All-ACC.
 In the first round of the NCAA tournament against Marquette, Manek scored a season-high 28 points, three shy of his career high.
 He scored 26 points in just 28 minutes of action against Baylor in the second round of the tournament.
 Manek was ejected from the game following a flagrant 2 foul on Baylor's Jeremy Sochan.
 At the time, the Tar Heels held a 25-point lead.
 Following the ejection, Baylor was able to come back and force overtime, but the Tar Heels held on and advanced to the Sweet 16, 93–86.

 On April 1, 2022, Manek was named as the recipient of the Riley Wallace Player of the Year Award, given to the top transfer player in college basketball.

 Professional career

-Perth Wildcats (2022–2023)

 After going undrafted in the 2022 NBA draft, Manek joined the Charlotte Hornets for the 2022 NBA Summer League.
 On August 1, 2022, he signed with the Perth Wildcats in Australia for the 2022–23 NBL season.

-Tofaş (2023–present)

 On February 24, 2023, Manek signed with Tofaş of the Basketbol Süper Ligi (BSL).

+On July 21, 2023, Manek signed a two-year (1+1) deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+In September 2024, Manek suffered an ankle injury during practice which would have him sidelined for a few weeks.
+Manek fell out of the rotation in his second season, averaging less than nine minutes of action in the EuroLeague.
+On April 18, 2025, he was loaned to Mersin MSK of the Basketbol Süper Ligi (BSL) for the remainder of the season.
+On July 11, 2025, he was officially released from the Lithuanian club.

+On June 10, 2025, he signed with Leones de Ponce of Baloncesto Superior Nacional.